Ferruginous Pygmy-Owl (Glaucidium brasilianum): Mochuelo común; Chevêchette brune; Brasilsperlingskauz

 From November 2015 to February 2016 the highland species costaricanum appeared in my garden on several occasions.
 More than once this happened during the day when it was mobbed by almost the full range of my garden songbirds.

-Like grisaceus, this species has spots on the head, as shown in John’s excellent photo from Los Bajos del Volcán high on the Turrialba Volcano slope, while the Ferruginous Pygmy-Owl’s head is streaked, as seen further below.
+Like griseiceps, this species has spots on the head, as shown in John’s excellent photo from Los Bajos del Volcán high on the Turrialba Volcano slope, while the Ferruginous Pygmy-Owl’s head is streaked, as seen further below.
 Call notes of all three species are a series of toots that are perhaps not always safely distinguishable, so range and habitat are the best guides if no close-up view or photograph can be obtained.
 Fortunately, after locating this individual Milena and Sean then brought John to the scene, where the owl had remained, and he was able to obtain several good photographs.

 There are many sightings of the Ferruginous Pygmy-Owl in Costa Rica’s Central Valley, even at higher elevations, but there are virtually no reports from the Irazú and Turrialba volcanoes, and Turrialba area sightings are exclusively from lower areas.
 Tour guides often locate the species near the lake at CATIE, for example.

-Sadly, I myself have to date been unable safely to identify either the Central American or the Ferruginous Pygmy-Owl.
+Sadly, I myself have to date been unable safely and independently to identify either the Central American or the Ferruginous Pygmy-Owl.
 The environs of the coffee town of Aquiares continue to turn up unlikely species.
 I can hardly wait for my next opportunity for a return visit.